-A stroke is a brain attack.
-It happens when the blood supply to part of your brain is cut off.
-A stroke can affect how you move, feel and think.
+A stroke happens when the blood supply to part of your brain is cut off.
+A stroke can affect how you move, feel, and think.
 Anybody can have a stroke but some people are more at risk than others.

-An important way to reduce your risk of stroke is to find out if you have any of these conditions and work with your doctor to manage them.
+Dr. Rowley says "an important way to be aware of and reduce your risk of stroke is to find out if you have any of these conditions and work with your doctor to manage them."

-Two of most prevalent lung diseases include asthma and Chronic Obstructive Pulmonary Disease (COPD).
+Two of the most common lung diseases include asthma and Chronic Obstructive Pulmonary Disease (COPD).

-The U.K has one of the highest rates of asthma cases in the world.
-An analysis from Asthma UK discovered that over 5.4 million people suffer from it and an average of three people a day die from it.
+The UK has one of the highest rates of asthma cases in the world.
+Asthma UK estimates that over 5.4 million people suffer from asthma and an average of three people a day die from it.
 It is one of the leading causes of death in the UK.

-Smoking is the main cause of COPD but a small number of cases are caused by exposure to fumes and chemicals.
-The disease kills approximately 23,000 people a year.
-The number of premature deaths is almost twice as high as the European average.
+Smoking is the main cause of COPD but a small number of cases are caused by long-term exposure to harmful fumes or dust.
+The disease kills approximately 30,000 people a year.
+The UK mortality rate ranks third in Europe.